-Code of Academic Integrity: All members of the University of Arizona community have a responsibility to uphold and maintain an honest academic environment by following the UArizona Code of Academic Integrity.
+Code of Academic Integrity: All members of the University of Arizona community have a responsibility to uphold and maintain an honest academic environment by following the University of Arizona Code of Academic Integrity.
 Students are encouraged to share intellectual views and discuss freely the principles and applications of course materials.
 However, graded work/exercises must be the product of independent effort unless otherwise instructed.
-Students are expected to adhere to the UArizona Code of Academic Integrity as described in the UArizona General Catalog.
-See http://deanofstudents.arizona.edu/academic-integrity/students/academic-integrity.
+Students are expected to adhere to the University of Arizona Code of Academic Integrity as described in the University of Arizona General Catalog.

+See https://deanofstudents.arizona.edu/policies/code-academic-integrity.